Utilix

 Renter investments

-Buy wealth = sale proceeds (home value − selling cost − mortgage left) + invested monthly surplus.
-Rent wealth = down payment + invested monthly surplus, compounded at 7.0%/yr.
+Buy wealth = sale proceeds (home − selling cost − mortgage) + invested surplus + buy tax credits.
+Rent wealth = down payment + closing cost (invested) + refunded deposit + invested surplus, compounded at 7.0%/yr.

 Already decided to buy?